schoeberl/tt06-chisel-hello/docs/info.md

 ## How it works

-This is a Chisel template
+This is a simple ``Hello World`` project for Chisel.
+It is a simple counter with 7-segment display output.
+And a Morse code generator writing out ``hello world`` in Morse code.

 ## How to test